FusionAuth/fusionauth-site/site/_posts/2023-03-09-react-example-application.md

 {% include _callout-tip.liquid
 content=
 "If you want to run the example application on another domain than `localhost`, you need to make sure that FusionAuth runs on the same domain as the backend of the application.
-This is a limitation of the Hosted OAuth Service Provider Endpoints."
-%}

-{% include _callout-important.liquid
-content=
-"This article was written using an early look at the FusionAuth Hosted OAuth Service Provider Endpoints.
-The feature may be not yet available in the latest version of FusionAuth.
-You can track the progress at [Github fusionauth-issues#1943](https://github.com/FusionAuth/fusionauth-issues/issues/1943)"
+FusionAuth will set the `SameSite` attribute of the access token `app.at` cookie to `Lax`.
+This enables the cookie to be sent with requests to applications in the same subdomain.
+If the backend of the application runs on a different domain, the cookie will not be sent.
+This will result in the backend not being able to validate the token.

+For example, if FusionAuth is running on `https://auth.example.com` and the backend of the application is running on `https://api.example.com`, the access token will be transmitted, but if the backend of the application is running on `https://api.piedpiper.com`, the access token will not be transmitted.

+See the [Hosted Backend APIs documentation](/docs/v1/tech/apis/hosted-backend#prerequisites) for more information."
 %}

 ### Clone the Repository